 In the (so-called) original text of Hesiod’s epic poem, events involving Hephaestus, Pandora and Prometheus unfold in a very different way than in conventional versions.
-Both the events themselves and their sequence is different in the “original,” uncensored version that Garth and Clare discover.
-But before detailing Perdita’s story, a quick who’s who of the relevant figures in Greek mythology might be helpful.
+Both the events themselves and their sequence is different in the “original,” uncensored version (in the novel it is Garth and Clare who discover it).
+But before detailing Perdita’s story, a quick who’s who of the relevant figures in Greek mythology.